microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Deployment/README.md

     ![](<media/choose_source_queue_new_dialog.png>)

-4. Click on the **Environment** keyword and rename the environment to be "Dev."
+4. Click on the **Environment** keyword and rename the environment to be **"Dev"**.
 Click on the pencil icon on the top of the definition and rename it to be PartsUnlimitedMRP.CD.

      ![](<media/change_environment_name.png>)